saltysallysmine/AutoXournal/README.md

         └── 2023-02-09-ExploringFluffyClouds.xopp
 ```
 ## Usage
-After installation and conficuration you can just `cd` to your notes directory and execute `axo`.
+After installation and configuration you can just `cd` to your notes directory and execute `axo`.

 ---